simbo1905/thinbus-srp-js/README.md

 ## Recommendations

 * Make the salt column in the database `not null` and add a uniqueness constraint.
-* Use symmetric encryption with a key only visible at the webserver to encypt the verifier `v` value in the database.
-This protects against off site database backups being exposed with risks a dictionary attack against `v` if that value is not encrypted with something like AES.
+* Use symmetric encryption with a key only visible at the webserver to encypt the verifier `v` value within the database.
+This protects against off site database backups being exposed which risks an offline dictionary attack against `v`.
-* If you allow the default use of issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as documented above.
+* If you allow the use of issac as a fallback random number generator add `onkeyup` event handlers which advance the random stream as documented above.
 * Use Thinbus SRP over HTTPS.
 HTTPS may be compromised due to things like [bad certs in the wild](http://nakedsecurity.sophos.com/2013/12/09/serious-security-google-finds-fake-but-trusted-ssl-certificates-for-its-domains-made-in-france/).
 HTTPS may be compromised by bugs or misconfigurations such as [Heartbleed](http://en.wikipedia.org/wiki/Heartbleed).
 HTTPS alone cannot protected against leaking passwords into error messages on your webserver or database server logs.
 SRP over HTTPS is better than either used alone.
 * Create a custom large safe prime number `N` of greater than 1024 bits. **Tip:** This requires some testing on the browsers and hardware you are targeting to check that the math runs fast enough for a good user experience.